An image of a Gucci monogram bag that is very trendy in the market and has inspired fast fashion lifestyle habits.

 4. NEEDS OVER WANTS

 Lastly, buy clothing you need and do not want.
-A capsule wardrobe filled with staple pieces gives you endless outfit combinations at your disposal.
-These pieces can be worn many times over, and matched with new and mature wardrobe garments.
-You won’t spend a fortune in the long run due to your investments in good quality basics.
-These investments will stand the test of time, compared to that one shirt that you repurchase regularly from Primark.
+A capsule wardrobe filled with staple pieces gives you endless outfit combinations.
+You can wear these pieces repeatedly and matched with new and mature wardrobe garments.
+In the short run, you will only spend a fortune due to your investments in good quality basics.
+These investments will stand the test of time compared to that one shirt that you regularly repurchase from Primark.

 While sustainable clothing can be more costly in the short term, it will pay for itself over time with durability.

 There is no doubt that we are all guilty of buying fast fashion.
-High-street brands are very adept at keeping up with the latest trends that mass markets love to follow.
-Nevertheless, these small changes can contribute greatly to the quality of life on Earth and increase global sustainability.
+High-street brands are adept at keeping up with the latest trends that mass markets love to follow.
+Nevertheless, these small changes can contribute significantly to the quality of life on Earth and increase global sustainability.

 Nazifa is a fashion and style contributor for SSEDITORIAL Magazine, although she occasionally contributes to sseditorial runway and education.
 She regularly talks about all facets of the fashion industry, including sustainability, social issues, style, and fashion.
 She also enjoys going to art galleries and exhibitions when she has free time.